CRM · Middlesbrough

 How to choose a developer in Middlesbrough

 Look for a partner who has built long-cycle B2B sales tools, ideally in construction, engineering or energy, not just SaaS subscription CRMs.
 Ask them to whiteboard your tender process back to you; if they reach for a generic funnel, keep looking.
-The right team will want to connect the CRM to your ERP software, your project management software and your business intelligence dashboards so a won bid doesn't vanish into a delivery black box.
+The right team will want to connect the CRM to your ERP software, your project management software and your business intelligence (BI) dashboards so a won bid doesn't vanish into a delivery black box.
 They'll also have an opinion on what stays off-the-shelf and what's genuinely worth building.

 The benefits